 The organism is known to exist in the North Branch of the Potomac River.
 So anglers should pay particular attention when moving from that stream to other areas.
-However the full distribution of whirling disease will not be known until the Department of Natural Resources (DNR) completes its wild fish testing statewide.
+However the full distribution of whirling disease will not be known until the department completes its wild fish testing statewide.
 Anglers should follow the simple steps described below when fishing any waters that hold trout.

 To reduce the likelihood of spreading the spores of the organism we are asking anglers:

 The whirling disease parasite was introduced into the eastern US from Europe in the late 1950s and is currently known to exist in 24 states.
 It was first discovered in Maryland in 1995 in the North Branch Potomac River.
 Although the parasite is harmless to humans, it can enter the skeletal tissue of trout, producing severe damage to infected fish and causing them exhibit the erratic "whirling" swimming behavior for which the disease is named.
 The parasite can be fatal to trout and is particularly harmful to rainbow trout.

 Trout production at state hatcheries was reduced by approximately 20% this year due to the discovery of the parasite known to cause whirling disease at two facilities in Garrett County.
 In order to reduce the possibility of its spread, all infected fish were destroyed.
 As a result, stocking rates will be reduced in all waters across the state for the 2007 season.